briancaffey/RedLM/ARTICLE.md

 To run the evaluation I set up two scripts.
 The first script would prompt the LLM to answer the question without any additional information from the RAG system.
 This served as a baseline to see how well the LLM could do at answering multiple choice questions about the book.
 The script simply checks to see if the LLM response contains the letter (A, B, C or D) of the correct answer and keeps track of the number of questions answered correctly.

 Another script was used to take the test using large language models with RAG.
-In this script, the prompt sent to the LLM included relevant paragraphs from the book.
+In this script, the prompt sent to the LLM included relevant paragraphs from the book based on how similar the query is to each paragraph in the book based on the cosine similarity metric mentioned earlier.

 ![RAG evaluation](/static/redlm/rag_eval.png)